 The John Hooper Fountain is at the corner of Edgecombe Avenue and 155th Street

-As I walked past the fountain and entered the edge of Jackie Robinson Park I could hear music and kids screaming from the sidewalk.
+As I walked past the fountain and entered the edge of Jackie Robinson Park, I could hear music and kids screaming from the sidewalk.
 The park was alive with people using the playground or setting up parties for Father’s Day.
-It was also a mixed crowd of people who were conversing amongst themselves about recent events and I heard many lively debates.
+It was also a mixed crowd of people who were conversing amongst themselves about recent events, and I heard many lively debates.
 In July of 2022, the pool had opened up again and there were kids screaming and yelling as they played in the pool.
 This is also a good place for a bathroom break.

 The one thing I discovered about this section of the park is that everything across the street or closer to the park is brand new housing, a lot catering to CUNY students.
 Much of Bradhurst and Fredrick Douglas Boulevard have been knocked down and rebuilt with new housing and much of West 145th Street is new stores and restaurants.
 It changes as you get closed to Lenox Avenue and Young Park.